 In terms of UQ metrics, our method outperforms UCVME in CAL and NLPD metrics.
-The work \citep{wang2022uncertainty} proposing these UQ metrics noted that when a model achieves the best SHP but very large NLPD (like the case here for UCVME), we should compare models based on PCC, followed by CAL and NLPD.
-We can, therefore, conclude that our proposed method, UPLME, outperforms UCVME in UQ task as well.
+The work \citep{wang2022uncertainty} proposing these UQ metrics noted that when a model achieves the best SHP but has a very large NLPD (as is the case here for UCVME), we should compare models based on PCC, followed by CAL and NLPD.
+We can, therefore, conclude that our proposed method, UPLME, outperforms UCVME in the UQ task as well.